-In a large sauté pan over medium-high heat, warm the tablespoon oil and melt the tablespoon of butter.
-Add the mushrooms and cook, stirring occasionally, until well browned, 6 to 8 minutes.
-Reduce the heat to medium, add the chopped shallots and cook, stirring occasionally, until softened, 2 to 3 minutes.
-Add the remaining flour and cook, stirring constantly, until fragrant, about 1 minute.
-While stirring constantly, slowly add the stock and then the cream.
+In a large sauté pan over medium-high heat, warm Tbsp oil and melt Tbsp of butter.
+Add mushrooms and cook, stirring occasionally, until well browned, 6 to 8 minutes.
+Reduce heat to medium, add chopped shallots and cook, stirring occasionally, until softened, 2 to 3 minutes.
+Add remaining flour and cook, stirring constantly, until fragrant, about 1 minute.
+While stirring constantly, slowly add stock and cream.
 Bring to a simmer and cook, stirring occasionally, until thickened, 3 to 4 minutes.
-Add the green beans and season with salt and black pepper.
-Transfer to the prepared baking dish and sprinkle the fried shallot rings on top.
+Add green beans and season with salt and black pepper.
+Transfer to prepared baking dish and sprinkle fried shallot rings on top.

 FOR THE TOMATO SAUCE:

 - 1 small or 1/2 medium onion, chopped

 - 2 to 4 garlic cloves (to taste)